segment-integrations/analytics-kotlin-consent/README.md

 val myDestinationPlugin = myDestinationPlugin() analytics.add(myDestinationPlugin)

-val consentCategoryProvider = MyConsentCategoryProvider(cmpSDK)
-val store = SynchronousStore() // Use only a Synchronous store here!
+// Create the Consent Category Provider that will get the status of consent categories val consentCategoryProvider = MyConsentCategoryProvider(cmpSDK) val store = SynchronousStore() // Use only a Synchronous store here!